"Whoever receives the one I send receives me, and whoever receives me receives the one who sent me." John 13:20

 The Divine and Universal Declaration

-“I will build my Church.”
-These words were spoken to Simon Peter, following his confession of faith that Jesus was the Christ, the Son of the living God.
-In this moment, Christ declared Peter the foundational stone, the first among equals, upon whom the Church would be built.
+"Upon this rock, I will build my Church."
+These words were spoken to Simon Peter after his declaration of faith that Jesus was the Christ, the Son of the living God.
+In this moment, Christ declared Peter the foundational stone, the first among equal foundational stones, of whom Peter is primus or first.
+Upon this foundation, the Church would be built.
 But the foundation is not merely human; it is divine.
-Christ Himself is the cornerstone, uniting all believers in His grace and truth in a Church whose foundation is set firmly on rock.
+Christ Himself is the cornerstone, uniting all believers in His grace and truth in a Church whose foundation is set firmly upon rock by Christ.

 The Sacrificial Foundation

 All things must be born of water and the Spirit if they are to have eternal life, as Christ explained to Nicodemus, so too must His eternal Church be born of water and the Spirit.
-The water of creation has been brought to the newly formed clay of the chosen ones that will become the Church created upon the twelve, with Peter as its head.
+The water of creation has been brought to the newly formed clay of the chosen ones that will become the Church created upon the twelve, with Peter declared emphatically as its head.
 The Church, through its Bishops and priests, is called to conform itself to Christ intimately, in whose image it is created, who came not to be served but to serve (Mt 20:28), and, compelled by charity to the end (John 13:1), to give its life for the salvation of the whole human race.[i]

 Christ established the new Covenant through His blood, inviting humanity into an unbreakable and eternal relationship with God through His Church.
 Every brick of the Church is laid through the love and sacrifice of our Savior, whose transformative and creative Words have given us the Church we have, for that salvation to be manifested in us through the Mass.